Space telescope launched on daring quest to behold 1st stars

 With the launch falling on Christmas and a global surge in COVID-19 cases, there were fewer spectators at the French Guiana launch site than expected.
 Nelson bowed out along with a congressional delegation and many contractors who worked on the telescope.

-Around the world, astronomers had eagerly waited to see Webb finally taking flight after years of setbacks.
+Around the world, astronomers and countless others tuned in, anxious to see Webb finally taking flight after years of setbacks.
 Last-minute technical snags bumped the launch nearly a week, then gusty wind pushed it to Christmas.
-Inside Launch Control, there was a smattering of Santa hats.

-“We launch for humanity this morning,” Arianespace CEO Stephane Israel said minutes before liftoff.
-“After Webb, we will never see the skies in quite the same way.”
+A few of the launch controllers wore Santa caps in celebration.

+“We have delivered a Christmas gift today for humanity,” said European Space Agency director general Josef Aschbacher.
+He described it as a special moment, but added: “It's very nerve-racking.
+I couldn't do launches every single day.
+This would not be good for my life expectancy.”

+Cheers and applause erupted in and outside Launch Control following Webb’s flawless launch, with jubilant scientists embracing one another amid shouts of “Go Webb!” and signs that read: “Bon Voyage Webb.”

 The telescope's showpiece: a gold-plated mirror more than 21 feet (6.5 meters) across.